DataDog/documentation/content/tracing/languages/java.md

 By enabling JMXFetch in the Java Tracer the following metrics will be collected by default.

-Please insert table of jmx metrics from here https://docs.datadoghq.com/integrations/java/#metrics
+{{< get-metrics-from-git "java" >}}

 Along with viewing these metrics in your APM Service Page, Datadog provides a JVM Runtime Dashboard that is pre-built with the `service` and `runtime-id` tags that will be applied to these metrics.

 Additional JMX metrics can be added using configuration files that are passed to `jmxfetch.metrics-configs`.
 You can also enable existing Datadog JMX Integrations individually with the `dd.integration.<name>` parameter.
-This will auto-embed configuration from our [existing JMX configuration files][10].
-See [JMX Integration][9] for further details on configuration.
+This will auto-embed configuration from our [existing JMX configuration files][9].
+See [JMX Integration][10] for further details on configuration.

 **Note**: To ensure JMX metrics are not captured prematurely, JMXFetch does not initialize until Java's LogManager class is loaded.
 In the case that a custom log manager is on the classpath and not being used, you can override this setting with `-Ddd.app.customlogmanager=false`.